JetBrains/teamcity-documentation/topics/upgrade-notes.md

 See this article for the complete list of fixed issues: [](teamcity-2023-05-2-release-notes.md).

+### Upcoming DupFinder Runner Deprecation

+Starting with the next TeamCity version, the [](duplicates-finder-resharper.md) runner will be unable to operate since it relies on a tool that is no longer shipped with ReSharper Command Line Tools.
+See the corresponding [server health report](server-health.md#Duplicates+Finder+Runner) for more information.

 ### Known Issues

 * Builds that pull TFS repositories fail with the `java.lang.NoClassDefFoundError` message if the checkout mode is "Always checkout files on agent".
 See this YouTrack issue for more information: [TW-82824](https://youtrack.jetbrains.com/issue/TW-82824).